jhvanderschee/jekyllcodex/_posts/2020-02-25-instafeed-js-alternative-for-instagram.md

 The solution I came up with is quite simple: fully split the server-side and client-side part by using XML(RSS) as an intermediate.
 For the server-side part I used Zapier (free).
 Zapier authenticates with Instagram and gets a long lived access token.
 Using this token it listens to the users feed with a five minute interval.
 When it discovers a new post/image, it adds this to a Zapier RSS feed that has nothing to do with Instagram.
 Now we just need a few lines of Javascript (8 to be exact) to visualize this RSS feed.
 A touch of CSS makes it easier on the eyes.

+## The code

 You can find the code below.
-Please read the 'manual' here: https://jekyllcodex.org/without-plugin/instagram/.
+Please read the ['manual'](https://jekyllcodex.org/without-plugin/instagram/).
 Note that using Jekyll is not a requirement.

 ```
 <style>